How to Setup Google Analytics

 If you set up Google Analytics using a plugin or module, events might be automatically created for you.
 Most Google Analytics plugins can be easily configured to set up event tracking on key elements.

-For directions on how to manually configure events in Google Analytics, visit the Google Developers Event Tracking guide.
+For directions on how to configure events in Google Analytics, view the Google Analytics Event Tracking guide.

 Setup Goals and Funnels